-This rule works on a set of files, and inserts incremental numeric series or random sequences of digits in the names of those filenames.
+This rule works on a set of files, and inserts incremental numeric series of digits in the names of those filenames.

-When the incremental option is chosen, the files listed in the pane are numbered in ascending order.
-Thus, the position of the file in the Files pane becomes important.
-Check the order of the files in the list before applying this rule.
+The files listed in the pane can be numbered in increasing or decreasing order, with various steps, repeat and reset configuration.
+The position of each file in the Files pane becomes important, so check the order of the files in the list before applying this rule.